Cold Case: Home media and streaming

-Since the program's debut in 2003, none of the seven seasons have ever been released on DVD or Blu-ray due to licensing issues related to the use of contemporary music in each episode.
+After the program's debut in 2003, the show was not released on DVD or Blu-ray due to licensing issues related to the use of contemporary music in each episode.

-In May 2020, the Roku Channel in the U.S. released all episodes of Cold Case to stream for the first time on its platform, in a high-definition digital format, with full subtitles and all contemporary music from the original CBS broadcasts left intact.
-The streaming would end in December 2020 after it was extended from an October end date.
+In May 2020, the Roku Channel in the United States released all episodes of Cold Case to stream for the first time, in a high-definition digital format, with full subtitles and all contemporary music from the original CBS broadcasts left intact.
+The streaming ended in December 2020.
+The show returned to the service in September 2021.

-Cold Case is currently available for streaming on HBO Max as of November 23, 2022.
+Cold Case was made available for streaming on HBO Max (at the time called Max) as of June 19, 2023.

-As of September 2021, all seasons of Cold Case (with subtitles as well as all music from the original broadcasts) are once again streaming on The Roku Channel.
+All seasons of Cold Case are also available to stream on Amazon Prime in the United Kingdom, Australia, Canada, Latin America and India.

-All seasons of Cold Case are available to stream on Amazon Prime in the United Kingdom, Australia, Canada & India.
+The series also airs on Quest Red in the United Kingdom and available for streaming on Discovery+.